 Johns Hopkins University

 I’m most interested in changes in our air quality—air pollution causes millions of deaths each year world-wide.
-Many countries have implemented regulations to curb this burden, and we can study these regulations using the Air Pollution Accountability Chain.
+Many countries have implemented regulations to reduce this burden, and we can study these regulations using the Air Pollution Accountability Chain.

 This framework describes how regulations impact emissions, air quality, personal dose/exposure, and ultimately public health.
 Though we can make measurements at each of these links, the relationships that are most informative for policymakers (blue portions of the arrows) are clouded by other factors (red portions).